Tips for Starting a Preschool Facility

 Naturally, program development is an integral part of your preschool startup.
 A quality program is necessary to establish your facility as a valued early learning center.

 The program you develop will be influenced in part by your choice of curriculum, and your personal and professional goals.
-The following examples illustrate how your goals will shape the program you hope to deliver to your students.
+Recognizing your goals will help determine your business model.

 Will you offer part-day or full-day programs?